roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

+===

- ****** 1974: A Summer of Incestuous Love ****** bysilkstockingslover© As she furiously pumped on his cock, she screamed "I'm coming" just as Billy's cum rocketed in the air.
+As she furiously pumped on his cock, she screamed "I'm coming" just as Billy's cum rocketed in the air.
 Julie took his still coming cock in her mouth, even as she trembled, and eagerly swallowed the rest of his cum.
 The scene was undeniably hot as my own cock seemed ready to burst.

  She rolled beside him and said, her breathing still erratic, "That was spectacular, bro.
 Really good for a first time.
 I came super hard."